Difficulty

 Black mulberries (Morus nigra) are believed to be native to the mountainous region of Mesopotamia and Persia (Iran).
 Other areas of interest include the Aegean region and Transcaucasia, but the exact location is unknown due to extensive cultivation in the fairly distant past.[1]
 They thrive in the hot summer mediterranean climate (Csa) and appear to tolerate the hot desert climate (BWh) quite well (once established), but in the humid subtropical climate (Cfa), they are highly susceptible to leaf disease and will fail to survive.

 Shahtoot mulberries (Morus macroura) are native to the eastern Himalayas, the rainforests of Indo-China, and the islands of Sumatra and Java.
 Most of the area experiences a tropical rainforest (Af), tropical savannah (Aw/As), or the humid subtropical climate (Cwa).
-In Islamabad, where the variety 'Pakistan' was selected, the climate is humid subtropical with dry winters (Cwa).
-The city also experiences fairly hot temperatures, with the average high in June rising above 100F/37.8C.
+In Islamabad, where the variety 'Pakistan' was selected, the climate is humid subtropical with dry winters (Cwa), and the city experiences fairly hot temperatures, with the average high in June rising above 100F/37.8C.
 Morus macroura has also been grown in the hot desert climate (BWh) and other dry environments.
 I am not sure how often they are irrigated, but it is implied to be infrequent (in comparison to most other species).
 However, excessive water deprivation will cause their fruit to drop.

 Fruit Color